 What happens to a user in the backup console after deletion in Microsoft 365 or Google Workspace?

-When a user account is deleted from Microsoft 365 or Google Workspace and a sync is run:
+When you delete a user account from Microsoft 365 or Google Workspace and run a sync:

 Further reading How to Manage Users in MSP360 Backup for Microsoft 365